Strikes and wet weather cause UK economy to shrink

 But if GDP is falling, then the economy is shrinking which can be bad news for businesses.
 If GDP falls for two quarters in a row, it is typically defined as a economic recession.

+The latest figures released on Wednesday are an estimate of how the economy is doing by the ONS.
+It produces one of the quickest estimates of GDP of the world's major economies, about 40 days after the quarter in question.
+At that stage, only about 60% of the data is available, so the figure is revised when more information comes in, and can change at a later date.

-The UK is currently not in recession, but there have been concerns over its weak economic growth in recent months.
+The UK is currently not in recession, but there have been concerns over the economy's weak performance in recent months.

+Rachel Reeves, Labour's Shadow Chancellor, said the new statistics on Wednesday marked "another dismal day for growth".

+"The British economy remains hostage to the Conservatives' low growth trap that is leaving working people worse off," she said.